+Record Date February 17, 2017.

-Record Date April 11, 2016.
-Quorum A majority of the shares of all issued and outstanding stock entitled to vote on the record date must be present in person or represented by proxy to constitute a quorum.
-Shares Outstanding 22,540,466 shares of common stock outstanding as of April 11, 2016.
-Voting There are four ways a stockholder of record can vote: By Internet: You may vote over the Internet by following the instructions provided in the Notice or, if you receive your proxy materials by U.S. mail, by following the instructions on the proxy card.
+QuorumA majority of the shares of all issued and outstanding stock entitled to vote on the record date must be present in person or represented by proxy to constitute a quorum.

+VotingThere are four ways a stockholder of record can vote:

+(1) By Internet: You may vote over the Internet by following the instructions provided in the Notice or, if you receive your proxy materials by U.S. mail, by following the instructions on the proxy card.

+22,556,038 shares of common stock outstanding as of February 17, 2017.

 (2) By Telephone: If you receive your proxy materials by U.S. mail, you may vote by telephone by following the instructions on the proxy card.
-(3) By Mail: If you receive your proxy materials by U.S. mail, you may complete, sign and return the accompanying proxy card in the postage- paid envelope provided.
-1

-(4) Directly at the Annual Meeting: If you are a stockholder as of the record date, you may vote directly at the meeting by going to www.virtualshareholdermeeting.com/ESPR2016 and using your unique control number that was included in the Notice of Availability of Proxy Materials you received in the mail.
-Submitting a proxy will not prevent a stockholder from attending the Annual Meeting, revoking their earlier- submitted proxy, and voting directly at the meeting.
+(3) By Mail: If you receive your proxy materials by U.S. mail, you may complete, sign and return the accompanying proxy card in the postage-paid envelope provided.
+(4) Directly at the Annual Meeting: If you are a stockholder as of the record date, you may vote directly at the meeting by going to www.virtualshareholdermeeting.com/ESPR2017 and using your unique control number that was included in the Notice of Availability of Proxy Materials you received in the mail.
+Submitting a proxy will not prevent a stockholder from attending the Annual Meeting, revoking their earlier-submitted proxy, and voting directly at the meeting.
 Voting directly at the Annual Meeting will revoke and replace any previous proxies or voting instructions submitted.

 In order to be counted, proxies submitted by telephone or Internet must be received by 11:59 p.m.
-Eastern Time on June 8, 2016.
+Eastern Time on April 16, 2017.
 Proxies submitted by U.S. mail must be received before the start of the Annual Meeting.

 If you hold your shares through a bank or broker, please follow their instructions.

-Revoking Your Proxy Stockholders of record may revoke their proxies by attending the Annual Meeting and voting directly at the meeting, by filing an instrument in writing revoking the proxy or by filing another duly executed proxy bearing a later date with our Secretary before the vote is counted or by voting again using the telephone or Internet before the cutoff time (your latest telephone or Internet proxy is the one that will be counted).
+Revoking Your Proxy

+Stockholders of record may revoke their proxies by attending the Annual Meeting and voting directly at the meeting, by filing an instrument in writing revoking the proxy or by filing another duly executed proxy bearing a later date with our Secretary before the vote is counted or by voting again using the telephone or Internet before the cutoff time (your latest telephone or Internet proxy is the one that will be counted).
 If you hold shares through a bank or broker, you may revoke any prior voting instructions by contacting that firm.

-Votes Required to Adopt Proposals Each share of our common stock outstanding on the record date is entitled to one vote on any proposal presented at the Annual Meeting: For Proposal One, the election of directors, the three nominees receiving the plurality of votes entitled to vote and cast will be elected as directors.
-For Proposal Two, an affirmative vote of a majority of the shares properly cast for and against such matter, directly or represented by proxy, and voting on such matter is required to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016.
-For Proposal Three, a majority of the shares properly cast for and against such matter is necessary for the approval of the advisory resolution on the compensation of our named executive officers.
+Votes Required to Adopt Proposals

+Each share of our common stock outstanding on the record date is entitled to one vote on any proposal presented at the Annual Meeting:

+For Proposal One, the election of directors, the three nominees receiving the plurality of votes entitled to vote and cast will be elected as directors.

-For Proposal Four, a plurality of votes cast is necessary for the approval of the advisory vote on the frequency of advisory votes on the compensation of our named executive officers.
-This means that the option that receives the most votes will be recommended by the stockholders to the Board.
+For Proposal Two, a majority of the shares properly cast for and against such matter is necessary for the approval of the advisory resolution on the compensation of our named executive officers.